gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.2.11.1 2013/10/07 Fixed restructured text table in README so that it displays correctly. v2.2.11.0 2013/10/07 Set the debug flag to false. v2.2.10.0 2013/10/07 Changes jQuery inclusion code again in attempt to fix conflict bug.
+v3.0.0.0  2013/11/01 Added calculator for LT3745 LED driver under chip-specific/lt3745.
+Calculates values for supporting passive components, based on equations given in the datasheet.
+Added relevant info to the datasheet. v2.2.11.1 2013/10/07 Fixed restructured text table in README so that it displays correctly. v2.2.11.0 2013/10/07 Set the debug flag to false. v2.2.10.0 2013/10/07 Changes jQuery inclusion code again in attempt to fix conflict bug.
 This time uses window.onload().